 CHECK IDs, CHECK IDs, CHECK IDs!!

 Refusing service to underage patrons is fairly simple if you make it a policy to always require proof of age.
 Always check for acceptable proof of age from everyone who orders alcohol.
 If an acceptable proof of age is not available from the guest, no service or sale should be provided.
 Colorado underage stings often will have someone who appears early 20s and with a valid ID; or, someone over 21 that orders two drinks for someone without an ID.
 BE AWARE.
+Recently, we’ve seen teenagers being used by police officers in the stings.

 Acceptable forms of ID: